 Purpose of this plugin

-Helps you sync membership of your Discord server with your Discourse instance.
+- Command to sync group membership to role membership of your Discord server with your Discourse instance.

 these aren’t the two sync commands, just an illustration of bot interaction that is possible. the second command in the screenshot was deprecated during development

 It is necessarily complex to set up, but great for fans of both systems who are keen to put the time in to understand how each system works, at least on a functional and conceptual level.
 You need to understand some of the fundamentals of how Discourse and Discord user management works to get the best out of this plugin.

 To check if the bot is responding, just type “Ping!” and the bot should respond with “ : Pong!” - marvellous, eh? (this is a bit of a meme btw!)

 Typing this will kick any user that exists on your Discourse but at a Trust Level below your supplied value.
 The default if you don’t supply a value is 2.

 !discsync <clean up: default false, min_visibility: default 0, include automated groups: default false>

 This command will attempt to copy over all groups into Roles on Discord which match provided criteria (or defaults if not provided).
 It will then attempt to populate the roles as per the Group membership on Discourse.
 It’s a one way sync only.
 No Discourse data is ever changed.